airbytehq/airbyte/airbyte-integrations/connectors/source-rest-api/README.md

 ## Dependency Management
 All of your dependencies should go in `setup.py`, NOT `requirements.txt`.
 The requirements file is only used to connect internal Airbyte dependencies in the monorepo for local development.

-## Configure credentials
-### Configuring credentials as a community contributor
-Follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/rest-api) to generate credentials, then put those in `secrets/credentials.json`.

-### Airbyte Employee
-Credentials are available in RPass under the secret name `source-rest-api-integration-test-creds}}`.